ThomasTeklu/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/1d79c1ae-4938-4c11-825d-8492b75c290f)

 Notice the "Required" components that we installed earlier in our web server configuration section.

 Towards the bottom, you will notice that some of the "Recommended" extensions are not enabled.
-To enable these, we'll return to IIS, then the PHP Manager.
+To enable these, we'll return to IIS, then the PHP Manager (within your website).
 Scroll down to the "PHP Extensions" and click "Enable or disable and extension:

 ![image](https://github.com/user-attachments/assets/18eb5370-8f95-4130-be79-c67ae469ceb0)